MirageNet/Mirage/doc/docs/guides/game-objects/spawn-player-custom.md

 }
 ```

-Alternatively you can use `ServerObjectManager.RemoveCharacter` to remove it as the player's character without destroying it
+Alternatively, you can use `ServerObjectManager.RemoveCharacter` to remove it as the player's character without destroying it.